sibelylmzz/Snake-Game/README.md

 bash
 Kodu kopyala
 snake-game/

 │

-├── main.py             # The main game loop and screen setup ├── snake.py            # Snake class handling movement, growth, and direction ├── food.py             # Food class for spawning food at random locations ├── scoreboard.py       # Scoreboard class to track and display scores └── data.txt            # Stores the high score
+├── main.py             # The main game loop and screen setup

+├── snake.py            # Snake class handling movement, growth, and direction

+├── food.py             # Food class for spawning food at random locations

+├── scoreboard.py       # Scoreboard class to track and display scores

+└── data.txt            # Stores the high score

+# 👾 Code Highlights
+Collision Detection: The game detects collisions between the snake and walls or food and handles scoring and resets.
+Score Persistence: The highest score is saved in data.txt and displayed at the start of each game session.

+# 🙌 Acknowledgments
+Thanks to the Python community for inspiration and guidance on building projects with turtle.
+Special thanks to anyone who tries and improves this game!